Updated on Jan 05, 2023 • 4 min read • 293 views • Copy Link

 A parenting plan is a written agreement that sets out parenting arrangements for children.
 It is not a legally enforceable agreement.
-Because it is worked out by both of you, you and your former partner do not need to attend court either to make it or to change it.
+Because it is worked out by both parties, you and your former partner do not need to attend court either to make it or to change it.

-A parenting plan can even be used to change a parenting order or a consent order that was made by the court (unless a court has ordered otherwise) if you and your former partner agree.
+A parenting plan can be used to change a parenting order or a consent order that was made by the court (unless the court has ordered otherwise).

 If you agree to terms in a parenting plan that are different to those in the court order, you cannot rely on the court order terms or complain to the court that the terms have been broken.

 A consent order is a written agreement that is filed with the court for approval.
-Once the court approves the consent orders they have the same standing as an order made after a Court hearing and if you break a consent order you can be penalised.
+Once the court approves the consent orders they have the same standing as an order made after a court hearing and if a party breaks a consent order, they can be penalised.

 Consent orders are usually an agreement between the parents of the children however grandparents and other relatives can also file for consent orders about children who are related to them.
 The application can be prepared by a lawyer, or by the parents using the Family Court’s Consent Orders kit.
-It is then filed with the court, together with the filing fee, which is currently $155.00.
+It is then filed with the court, together with the filing fee.

 The orders should also address how much time the children will spend with each parent.
 This may include whether that will be equal time with each parent or substantial and significant time with one parent (this includes not only weekends and school holidays but weekdays and other days).
 The court needs to consider whether your proposal for spending time with each parent is practical and in the child’s best interests.
 Your consent orders can also address issues such as whether a child will spend with time a grandparent or other relative and what other forms of communication a child will have with a parent.